 However this approach will not move the business forward.

-Here are eight ways that distinguish the habits of highly successful commercial manager, from one who is simply being reactive to events as they happen.
+Here are eight ways we believe that distinguish the habits of a highly successful commercial manager, from one who is simply being reactive to events as they happen.
+Of course, these habits aren't exhaustive and are open to debate but they are based heavily on our experience of dealing with Commercial Managers and recruiting for Commercial Managers over the last 30 years.

 1. They set aside time each day for strategy.

-A top tier Commercial manager spends at least 50% of their time on activities that drive the business forward.
+A top tier Commercial Manager will realistically spend over 50% of their time on activities that drive the business forward.

 How to make the grade: Monitor your workflow religiously for a week, then mark down which activities you spends on are related to business strategy.
 You should be aiming 50% or more.
 When do you get distracted by urgent affairs, consider how you could use it as a lesson for next time - is there an inefficiency?
 Do the salespeople or marketing team need to get better trained?